2Manchu/PortfolioSite/content/home/index.md

 weight: 0
 ---

-3rd-year Computer Engineering major and SoC Development Engineer Co-Op at Western Digital
+3rd-year Computer Engineering major with experience as an SoC Development Engineer at Western Digital